jtiai/jtiai.github.io/content/programming/debugging.md

 allows to find and fix problems in your code.
 It's the skill that allows you to write better code.

+Tools for debugging are built into Godot.
+You can use print statements and breakpoints to debug your code.
+Unfortunately tools aren't super great but they do the job.

+## How to debug

+Debugging is a skill that you learn by doing.
+The more you debug, the better you get at it.
+The most important thing is to be patient.
+Debugging can be frustrating, but it's also very rewarding.

+Debugging is an elimination process.
+You start by "shooting with a shotgun" and narrow down the problem until you find the cause.
+You can use multiple techniques to narrow down the problem.

+Once you get better at debugging, you will start to see patterns in your code.
+You will start to see the same problems over and over again.
+You will start to see the same solutions over and over again.
+You will start to see the same mistakes over and over again.
+This is a good thing.
+It means that you are learning.

+It's also very rewarding to debug someone else's code.
+It's a great way to learn new things.

 ## Print Statements

 The most basic debugging technique is to use print statements.
 You can use